Chevrotain/chevrotain/docs/FAQ.md

     This may seem innocent but if enough properties are added dynamically to an instance its V8 hidden class will change which could cause a severe performance reduction.

-    To avoid this, simpliy define these "cache properties" in the constructor.
+    To avoid this, simply define these "cache properties" in the constructor.
     See an example in the [ECMAScript5 grammar's constructor](https://github.com/SAP/chevrotain/blob/ac21570b97a8de0d6b91f29979aed8041455cacd/examples/grammars/ecma5/ecma5_parser.js#L37-L43).

 ### Minor Performance Benefits